chinmoyd1/Ecommerce/README.md

 # Ecommerce
-It server side script for a fully functional ecommerce website.
+#This project is a server side script for a fully functional ecommerce website.

 QUICKSTART